widVE/UniCAVE/docs/pages/contact.md

 UniCAVE is made by the [Wisconsin Institute for Discovery Virtual Environments group](https://virtualenvironments.discovery.wisc.edu/).

 Questions?
-Discuss UniCAVE on the official UniCAVE Google Group:
+Discuss UniCAVE on the official UniCAVE Google Group, linked below.
+This Google Group serves as an updated version of our original email list.
+Any messages sent to the list will be forwarded to this group automatically.

 <iframe id="forum_embed"
   src="javascript:void(0)"